XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: XAutoML: Exploring AutoML Optimizations

 Besides validating models produced by \ac{AutoML}, gaining insights to the actual \ac{AutoML} optimization procedure was ranked as a desired information during the requirements analysis.
 This process transparency can help users to understand what the search space looks like, how different pipelines are chosen, and which strategy is used to optimize hyperparameters (N2).
 Furthermore, users are given information helping them to decide if the search space was sufficiently explored and the optimization algorithm is converging to a local minimum.

 \paragraph{Pipeline Structure Search} A multitude of different search strategies have been proposed to synthesize pipeline structures.
 In general, pipeline structure search approaches can be divided into three different groups: \begin{enumerate*} \item The simplest approaches use a \emph{fixed} pipeline structure that does not change during the optimization.
 Instead, only the hyperparameters of the individual pipeline steps are fine-tuned.
 This pipeline structure is usually hand-crafted based on best-practices. \item \emph{Template-based} approaches also utilise a best-practise pipeline, but single steps in the pipeline are restricted to a set of algorithms instead of a fixed algorithm.
 The optimizer is allowed to, for example, pick a classification algorithm on its own instead of only tuning an \ac{SVM}. \item Approaches in the third group are able to build pipelines with \emph{flexible} shape.
-During the optimization, the pipeline shape can be adopted to the given problem instance freely based on some internal optimization strategy. \end{enumerate*}
+The pipeline shape can be adopted to the given problem instance freely based on some internal optimization strategy. \end{enumerate*}

-For a normal \ac{AutoML} user, it is often not obvious what the pipeline structure search space actually looks like and how the \ac{AutoML} system traverses the search space. \name{XAutoML} provides a novel, intuitive visualization that allows users to grasp the general idea of the search procedure, independent of the actual \ac{AutoML} system (R15).
+For a user without strong \ac{AutoML} expertise, it is often not obvious what the pipeline structure search space actually looks like and how the \ac{AutoML} system traverses the search space.
+Consequently, users cannot easily deduce which kind of \ac{ML} pipelines they can expect to be constructed by an \ac{AutoML} optimizer. \name{XAutoML} provides a novel, intuitive visualization that allows users to grasp the general idea of the search procedure (R15), independent of the actual \ac{AutoML} system.
 Therefore, we iteratively merge all constructed pipelines into a single structure search graph.
-Using a time-lapse function, users can observe how this structure search graph is constructed iteratively and can deduct the approximate search strategy and the corresponding structure search space.
-Figures~\ref{fig:fixed_search_strategies},~\ref{fig:template_search_strategies},~and~\ref{fig:flexible_search_strategies} provide example visualizations for the three aforementioned search strategies.
+Using a time-lapse function, users can observe how this structure search graph is constructed iteratively and can deduce the approximate search strategy and the corresponding structure search space.
+Figures~\ref{fig:template_search_strategies}~and~\ref{fig:flexible_search_strategies} provide example visualizations for the template-based and flexible-shaped search strategies.